Module 2 of 5

 Key Takeaway

 Post-training turns a language model into a tool.
 SFT teaches format: how to respond.
 Preference optimization (RLHF or DPO) teaches quality: which responses are better.
 Safety training teaches boundaries: when not to respond.
-In practice these stages interact: SFT data quality affects output quality, and preference optimization can reshape format as well as content: but the separation is a useful mental model.
 These are design choices made by the model provider, and they shape every output the model produces in your research.

 Resources